-Israeli startup Brainsway has created a depression-treating helment that uses transcranial magnetic stimulation (TMS) to treat patients suffering from major depression.
+Israeli startup Brainsway has created a depression-treating helmet that uses transcranial magnetic stimulation (TMS) to treat patients suffering from major depression.
 It’s both less invasive than surgical procedures like deep brain stimulation, another high-tech method to treat severe depression, and safer and more effective than “shock therapy,” or electroconvulsive therapy (ECT).
-It is used only on patients that have exhausted traditional methods of treatment, such as therapy, anti-depressants, and other mood correcting drugs.
+It is used only on patients who have exhausted traditional methods of treatment, such as therapy, anti-depressants, and other mood correcting drugs.

 Like many medical technology startups, its road to success has been long: Uzi Sofer founded the company in 2003 and in 2007, Brainsway became a public company on the Tel Aviv Stock Exchange.
 Since its approval from the FDA and release in the United States last year, it has sold more than 70 units globally, mostly in the U.S.